Celebrating 125 Years: Native Plant Trust

 Advanced Certificate

-The Advanced certificate tracks encourage students to apply their plant knowledge in a Botany & Conservation specialty or a Horticulture & Design specialty.
-To enter an Advanced track, students must complete the Basic certificate or have enough experience to qualify for a Basic certificate.
-We recommend beginning with the foundations courses, which provide context for the field or landscape application.
-All Advanced core courses are offered every year.
+The Advanced Certificate tracks encourage students to apply their plant knowledge in a Botany & Conservation specialty or a Horticulture & Design specialty.
+To enter an Advanced track, students must complete the Basic Certificate or have equivalent professional experience to the Basic Certificate.

 • Advanced Botany & Conservation - Enroll now